The Sweet Occasion

 Description

-This homemade Chocolate Fudge Cake is made with hot coffee and sour cream for a decadent and super moist crumb.
-It's topped with a rich fudge frosting for double the chocolate flavor.
-You don't need a mixer to make this easy one-layer cake that's the perfect weeknight dessert.
+This ultra-moist Chocolate Fudge Cake is a weeknight favorite!
+It’s an easy one-layer cake made with hot coffee and sour cream for a decadent and moist crumb.
+It’s topped with a rich fudge frosting for double the indulgence.
+No mixer needed–just a few simple ingredients, and it’s ready in one hour!

 Ingredients